pcosmos.ca

 • Seeking with an offset of 0 relative to any of the origin values.

-• Seeking from the beginning of the file with an offset value returned from a call to ftell.
+• Seeking from the beginning of the file with an offset returned value from a call to ftell.

 Also in text mode, CTRL+Z is interpreted as an end-of-file character on input.
 In files opened for reading/writing, fopen and all related routines check for a CTRL+Z at the end of the file and remove it if possible.
 This is done because using fseek and ftell to move within a file that ends with a CTRL+Z may cause fseek to behave improperly near the end of the file.